 1. Sonos One

-The Sonos One is a top-quality smart speaker, essentially a Play:1 with Alexa voice-control built-in.
+The Sonos One is a top-quality smart speaker, essentially a Play:1 with Alexa and Google Assistant voice-control built-in.
 We'd have liked some Sonos-related voice commands that most people will expect.

 It's more expensive than many other smart speakers but it's worth the extra if you want those smart speakers.
 And compared to non-Sonos rivals it offers much better build quality and sound.

 The Sonos One has Google Assistant added in the US, and from July it will be supported in the UK, Australia, Canada and other countries.